sblendorio/vti-lib/README.md

 ## VTI (Video Terminal Interface)

-VTI is a S100 "graphics" board, made for "Poly88" system.
-In this video it's working on an IMSAI 8080.
+VTI is a S100 "graphics" board, made for "Poly88" system, but it works also with other S100 machines like Altair 8800, IMSAI 8080, ...

 Here is the board description: http://www.s100computers.com/Hardware%20Folder/PolyMorphic/Video%20Board/Video%20Board.htm